 MAPS Board & Leadership

-MAPS’ LEADERSHIP TEAM
+MAPS LEADERSHIP TEAM

-NATIONAL BOARD OF DIRECTORS
+BOARD OF DIRECTORS

 MAPS objectives and activities are developed and executed by an experienced Board of Directors